atdeepmishra/sync-round-consensus-algo/README.md

-# Achieving Consensus in Distributed Systems
+# Synchronized Round Consensus Algorithm for Achieving Consensus in Distributed Systems
 A fundamental problem in distributed systems is to achieve overall system reliability in the presence of a number of faulty processes.
 This often requires processes to agree on some value that is needed during computation.
 In other terms it is called achieving consensus in distributed network.
 Examples of applications of consensus include whether to commit a transaction to a database, agreeing on the identity of a leader, state machine replication, and atomic broadcasts.
 The project simulates consensus problem in Distributed Systems using TLA+.
 It also implements one of the solution to achieve consensus in Synchronous network.
 ##